What NOT to do when participating in Closed Facebook Groups to promote your wedding business– if you are looking to attract potential clients!

 She felt participating in the group would not be worth the effort.
 I accept her point of view; it does take some time to give a considered and helpful answer – putting up a post and a link to your website is much easier – but also much less effective and it changes the whole dynamic and feel of a group.

 Please don’t get me wrong, I do understand her response.
 I am asking wedding professionals to offer their expertise for free.
-But in effect, I do the same for them; I offer a platform for businesses to promote their services for free.
+But in effect, I do the same for them; I offer a platform for businesses to promote their wedding business for free.
 I would love nothing more than every wedding professional in the group to be a member of my Destination Wedding Directory.
 (And so would the smart business owner)!

 But I also understand that not every wedding professional will need or want to be a member of my wedding directory and participation in Facebook Groups is good marketing if you get it right.